 The City Pass gives you unlimited access to buses, trains and metro in the centre of Copenhagen and to and from the airport (zones 1, 2, 3 and 4).
 You can buy a 24-hour or a 72-hour City Pass.
 The FlexCard allows you unlimited travel by bus, train and Metro for seven days in the number of zones you pay for.
-If you want to visit some of Copenhagen's attractions you should consider a Copenhagen Card which entitles you to unlimited bus, metro and train travel and gives you discount or free entrance to many major attractions.
+If you want to visit some of Copenhagen's attractions you should consider a Copenhagen Card which entitles you to unlimited bus, metro and train travel and gives you a discount or free entrance to many major attractions.

 Please consult DOT's website for more information about tickets and zones.

 "Visit Copenhagen" also provides information about the various tickets and prices (in English).
 Click here.